ericabxy/opend6/docs/_skills/Scaling.md

 based_on:
 - Reflexes
 - Strength
-used_by:
-- Explorer
-- Investigator
+categories:
-- Saboteur
+- System Book
-- Spelljacker
+- skill
-- Spy
+- trait
 ---

 __Description:__ Climbing human-made structures requires a set of skills similar to but not exactly like that needed for rock climbing.
 The _scaling_ skill covers everything from pyramids to skyscrapers.